rflocfloc/Fedora_post_install/README.md

 # Fedora post install tasks
 Some tasks I usually do after installing Fedora.
+If you want you can use it, at your own risk!

 ## Usage
 Git clone the repo or directly download the sh script and run it.